Reupholstering Mustang Seats

 Reupholstering is an ideal option for people who have seats with great bones but in need of a revamp.
 To be clear, reupholstering can refer to just replacing the fabric, or replacing the fabric and foam.
 In either instance, you’ll be keeping the actual frame and rails of the seat.
 This makes the process of replacement a little more complicated than simply lifting the old seats out and putting new ones in, but it’s also a great way to keep as much of the original structure intact as possible, or to save a little money by reusing parts.

-Preparing to Reupholster Your Seats
+How to Reupholster Your Classic Mustang’s Seats

 Reupholstering seats can be broken down into five major steps.
 You’ll want to remove your seats, strip them, prepare them, re-cover, and then re-install.
 Though this sounds fairly straightforward, it can be time-consuming and is a job that is best approached with patience in order to ensure the best possible results.